 Lidar is a laser sensing technology that produces a detailed 3D map as it moves, identifying its surroundings and detecting all objects.
 Astronauts frequently use lidar to explore and map outer space.

 Drawbacks for Tesla include some recent product recalls, which have raised safety concerns.
-Some are also quick to point out that although Tesla presents their newest models as autonomous vehicles, they are actually only level 2 (partial autonomous) at the moment.
+Some are also quick to point out that although Tesla presents their newest models as autonomous vehicles, they are only level 2 (partially autonomous) now.

 - Produce high-quality vehicles